coderefinery/reproducible-python-ml/content/software-licensing.md

 :::

 :::{discussion}
-- What if my code uses libraries like `scikit-image`, `scikit-learn`, `numpy`, `matplotlib`, etc. Do we need to look at their licenses?
+- What if my code uses libraries like `numpy`, `pandas`, `scipy`, `altair`, etc. Do we need to look at their licenses?
 In other words, **is our project derivative work** of something else?
 :::